DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-teachers.md

 If you have QTS and work in:

 * inner London, you must earn £32,157
-* outer London, you must earn£29,915
+* outer London, you must earn £29,915
 * London fringe, you must earn £26,948
 * rest of England, you must earn £25,714